Mobile Procedures for Ethnic Patients

 Aesthetic Surgery in African Americans

-African-American facial aging is less dramatic and skin laxity and wrinkles tend to be much less of a problem.
-Deeper folds still develop, which are best addressed surgically.
+African-American facial aging tends to be less dramatic and skin laxity and wrinkles tend to be less of a problem, but deeper folds still develop, which are best addressed surgically.
 The nasolabial fold and jowls are treated with a mid-face and facelift.
 Neck laxity can be addressed with a lower face-lift, liposuction, or direct excision of skin.
 Lower eyelid bags without skin excess, can be treated with a transconjunctival blepharoplasty, avoiding the need for a skin incision.
 Skin excision is performed when necessary.
 Facial skin is unlikely to develop keloids or hypertrophic scars.

 Excessively full African Americans lips can be corrected with surgical removal of mucosa inside the lip and/or a V-shaped wedge excision.
-Dr. Park performs a conservative reduction since it is possible to reduce the lip further, but difficult to replace.
+Dr. Park and Dr. Rebowe perform a conservative reduction since it is possible to reduce the lip further, but difficult to replace.

 The African American nose is characteristically flatter, shorter, and wider with flaring of the nostrils, which are oval in shape.
-While many patients seek a refined nasal appearance with its ethnic characteristics, others desire loss of ethnic features.
-Although the specific techniques are similar to a standard rhinoplasty, the planned interventions require a plastic surgeon who is experienced in aesthetic surgery of the African American nose and understands the patient’s desires and concerns.
+While many patients seek a refined nasal appearance with its ethnic characteristics, others desire removal of their ethnic features.
+Although the specific techniques are similar to a standard rhinoplasty, the planned interventions require a plastic surgeon ,who is experienced in aesthetic surgery of the African American nose such as Dr. Park and Dr. Rebowe, and understands the patient’s desires and concerns.
 The nasal dorsum or roof of the nose is often flat, short, and broad and needs augmentation with cartilage (septum or ear) or bone (skull or rib).
 Significant nasal tip work requires an open rhinoplasty through an incision inside the nose and across the columella, the skin bridge between the nostrils.
 This has the potential for visibility, but generally heals with an imperceptible scar.
 The nasal tip is corrected with suture and cartilage grafts.
 Flared nostrils (ala) can be corrected by mobilizing the cartilage or excision of skin in the nostril floor or at the alar cheek junction.
 Thorough preoperative evaluation and precise surgical technique can prevent airway compromise and asymmetry.

 Aesthetic Surgery in Asian Patients